Best Flood Barriers for Disasters & Emergencies

 Check your insurance policy

 Make sure you know if your insurance covers property damage from water run-off.
 Most policies (including flood insurance!) do not cover “ground-water runoff”, also known as stormwater runoff.
-Homeowners often don’t see the distinction, but most insurance companies call it a flood only if it comes out of a body of water.
+Homeowners often don’t see the distinction, but most insurance companies call it a flood only if it comes from a body of water.

 Disconnect impervious surfaces

-Impervious surfaces, like driveways, roads, and roofs don’t let rain soak in.
+Impervious surfaces, like driveways, roads, and roofs, don’t let rain soak in.
 Any rain that falls on these impervious surfaces runs off, and this is the water that will cause you the most problems.
 Do your best to limit the amount of runoff from impervious surfaces that drain to other impervious surfaces.
 Do this by diverting your gutter downspouts from impervious surfaces to areas that let the water drain into the ground (and away from your house!) like your yard or a garden.

-You can also divert flow into a rain garden, which is a garden that’s purpose is to store and soak up stormwater.
+You can also divert flow into a rain garden, which is a garden whose purpose is to store and soak up stormwater.
 You can do some research to see what plants are best for a rain garden in your specific area.
 Plants love water, so let plants do the work for you and help with your flooding problem!

 Use drains that work

 Place drains around impervious surfaces that flood often.
 If possible, use a drain leading to a corrugated pipe with a fabric sock on it and with 10” of gravel on all sides.
-This allows drainage until capacity, and then the excess water will runoff.
+This allows drainage until capacity, and then the excess water will run off.

 If there is a possibility of that setup clogging, use a drain going into a 3” or 4” PVC pipe that drains to a safe collection area.
 Remember to clear drains and the area upstream from drains before a storm.